...

 8. Mobile Hotspot Internet

-• Travelers needing internet access on the go
+• Travelers needing internet access anywhere in the U.S.

 Pros